linkerd/website/linkerd.io/content/blog/the-service-mesh-in-2022.md

 live outside of Kubernetes and get the same reliability, observability, and security guarantees they get for Kubernetes services today.

-Running Linkerd's ultralight, ultra-fast Rust proxy outside of Kubernetes is actually already possible today.
-The proxy has no direct dependencies on Kubernetes, and Rust compiles to a lot of platforms!
-However, in order to extend Linkerd's guarantees—especially around security—to non-Kubernetes environments, we need to generalize some existing Linkerd features, such as the way it provisions workload identity.
+You can already run Linkerd's ultralight, ultra-fast Rust proxy outside of Kubernetes today.
+However, in order to extend Linkerd's operational guarantees—especially around security—to non-Kubernetes environments, we need to generalize some existing Linkerd features, notably the way it provisions workload identity.
 We're looking at the [SPIFFE standard](https://spiffe.io/) as a way to do this in a non-Kubernetes-specific way.

 ## End-of-life for Linkerd 1.x

 In 2022 we will officially end-of-life Linkerd 1.x.
-Linkerd 1.x has been in maintenance mode for quote some time, and with the recent explosion of adoption for Linkerd, our efforts now need to be solely focused on Linkerd 2.x.
+The 1.x branch has been in maintenance mode for quite some time, and with the recent explosion of adoption for Linkerd, our efforts now need to be solely focused on Linkerd 2.x.

 ## What about WebAssembly?